Create a device-based Conditional Access policy

 - Filter for devices

-For information about these options, see Conditions in the Azure AD documentation.
+For information about these options, see Conditions in the Microsoft Entra documentation.

 If you want to protect both Modern authentication clients and Exchange ActiveSync clients, create two separate Conditional Access policies, one for each client type.
 Although Exchange ActiveSync supports modern authentication, the only condition that is supported by Exchange ActiveSync is platform.
 Other conditions, including multi-factor authentication, are not supported.
 To effectively protect access to Exchange Online from Exchange ActiveSync, create a Conditional Access policy that specifies the cloud app Microsoft 365 Exchange Online and the client app Exchange ActiveSync with Apply policy only to supported platforms selected.

-Under Access controls, select Grant and then one or more requirements.
-To learn about the options for Grant, see Grant in the Azure AD Documentation.
+Under Access controls, configure Grant to select one or more requirements.
+To learn about the options for Grant, see Grant in the Microsoft Entra Documentation.

-Block access: The users specified in this policy will be denied access to the apps or services under the conditions you've specified.
+Block access: The users specified in this policy are denied access to the apps or services under the conditions you've specified.

-Grant access: The users specified in this policy will be granted access, but you can require any of the following further actions:
+Grant access: The users specified in this policy are granted access, but you can require any of the following further actions:

 - Require multi-factor authentication